BoltzExchange/boltz-client/docs/grpc.md

 #### GetWalletCredentials

-Returns the mnemonic of the liquid wallet.
+Returns the credentials of a wallet.
+The password will be required if the wallet is encrypted.

 | Request | Response |
 | ------- | -------- |